saphir-lab/CSV-Anonymizer/README.md

 - Generate a second file (overview) with some statistics related to original data.
 This includes following statistics **for each column** present in the CSV FIle:
   - Number of values provided (in order to see column with missing values).
   - Number of **unique** values.
-  - The minimum length of value
+  - The minimum length of value.
-  - The maximum length of value
+  - The maximum length of value.
   - The number of different lengths found.
-- Transform original value to the text length
+- Transform original value to the text length.

 >**Note**: *parameter 'length' is presented in this script as part of the hash algorithms even if, conceptually, this is not a hash function.*